freddymercury/privacy-lens/docs/domain-normalization.md

-# Domain Normalization in PrivacyGuard
+# Domain Normalization in PrivacyLens

 ## Overview

-This document describes the implementation of domain normalization in PrivacyGuard.
+This document describes the implementation of domain normalization in PrivacyLens.
 Domain normalization ensures that subdomains (e.g., "legal.yahoo.com") are treated as part of their parent domain (e.g., "yahoo.com") for assessment purposes.

 ## Motivation

-Previously, PrivacyGuard treated each subdomain as a separate entity, resulting in:
+Previously, PrivacyLens treated each subdomain as a separate entity, resulting in:

 1. Duplicate assessments for the same organization (e.g., "mail.google.com" and "drive.google.com" would have separate assessments)
 2. Inefficient use of resources as the same privacy policy was evaluated multiple times